 You must swab your dog within one or two days of the onset of the symptoms.
-The reason is because there is only a tiny window of time in which isolation of the virus is successful.
+The reason is that there is only a tiny window of time in which isolation of the virus is successful.

 Dog Flu Fact #5: You Can Treat Dog Flu at Home for Most Dogs.

 The majority of dogs will only experience mild symptoms of the Canine Influenza Virus.
 Not all dogs will need therapeutic intervention.

 Therapy and treatment consist mostly of supportive care while letting the virus run its course (10-30 days).
 Dogs that develop secondary infections will need antibiotics.